RI-SE/smirk/docs/Data Management Specification.md

 - Development Data [N]
 - Internal Test Data [O]
 - Verification Data [P]
 - Ashmore, Calinescu, and Paterson, 2021.
-[Assuring the Machine Learning Lifecycle: Desiderata, Methods, and Challenges](https://arxiv.org/abs/1905.04223), *ACM Computing Surveys* 54(5).
+[Assuring the Machine Learning Lifecycle: Desiderata, Methods, and Challenges](https://arxiv.org/abs/1905.04223), *ACM Computing Surveys*, 54(5).
 - Gauerhof, Hawkins, David, Picardi, Paterson, Hagiwara, and Habli, 2020.
 [Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings](https://link.springer.com/chapter/10.1007/978-3-030-54549-9_13).
 In *Proc. of the 39th International Conference on ComputerSafety, Reliability and Security (SAFECOMP).
 - [Safety First for Automated Driving (SaFAD)](https://www.daimler.com/documents/innovation/other/safety-first-for-automated-driving.pdf), 2019.
 Joint White Paper by Aptiv, Audi, Bayrische Motoren Werke; Beijing Baidu Netcom Science Technology, Continental Teves AG, Daimler, FCA US, HERE Global, Infineon Technologies, Intel, and Volkswagen.

 # 2 Data Requirements [L] <a name="data_rqts"></a>
-This section specifies requirements on the data used to train and test the object detection component in SMIRK.
-The data requirements are specified to comply with the [Machine Learning Safety Requirements](https://github.com/RI-SE/smirk/blob/main/docs/System%20Requirements%20Specification.md#33-machine-learning-safety-requirements-h-) in the System Requirements Specification.
-All data requirements are organized according to the assurance-related desiderata proposed by Ashmore et al. (2021),  i.e., the key assurance requirements for the data management.
+This section specifies requirements on the data used to train and test the pedestrian recognition component in SMIRK.
+The data requirements are specified to comply with the [Machine Learning Safety Requirements](</docs/System Requirements Specification.md#33-machine-learning-safety-requirements-h->) in the System Requirements Specification.
+All data requirements are organized according to the assurance-related desiderata proposed by Ashmore *et al.* (2021), i.e., the key assurance requirements for the data management.
 The dataset used to train SMIRK must fulfill four desiderata that ensure that the data set is relevant, complete, balanced, and accurate.

 The table below shows a requirements traceability matrix between ML Safety Requirements and Data Requirements.
 Entries in individual cells denote that the ML safety requirement is addressed, at least partly, by the corresponding data requirement.
 ![ML-Data Requirements Matrix](/docs/figures/ml-data_matrix.png) <a name="ML-Data Requirements Matrix"></a>

 ## 2.1 Relevant
-This desideratum considers the intersection between the dataset and the supported dynamic driving task in the intended ODD.
+This desideratum considers the intersection between the dataset and the supported dynamic driving task in the [ODD](</docs/System Requirements Specification.md#odd>).
 The SMIRK training data will not cover operational environments that are outside of the ODD, e.g., images collected in heavy snowfall.

 - DAT-REL-REQ1: All data samples shall represent images of a road from the perspective of a vehicle.
 - DAT-REL-REQ2: The format of each data sample shall be representative of that which is captured using sensors deployed on the ego vehicle.